GenieFramework/Genie.jl/README.md

 # Genie
 ### The high-performance high-productivity Julia web framework

 Genie is a full-stack MVC web framework that provides a streamlined and efficient workflow for developing modern web applications.
-It builds on Julia's strengths (high-level, high-performance, dynamic, JIT compiled), exposing a rich API and a series of tools for productive web development.
+It builds on Julia's strengths (high-level, high-performance, dynamic, JIT compiled), exposing a rich API and a powerful toolset for productive web development.

 ## Quick start
 In a Julia session clone `Genie` and its dependencies: